Duke University Job Descriptions

 Education/Training

-Work requires creative and technical writing, editing, and coordination skills generally acquired through completion of a bachelor's degree in Journalism, English, Technical Communications, or a related field.
+Work requires analytical, communications and organizational skills generally acquired through completion of a bachelor's degree program.

 Experience